James T.B. Tripp

 Areas of expertise: Ecosystems, rivers and deltas, trial-oriented litigation

 James Tripp is a lawyer with extensive trial experience and has been admitted to the New York State Bar, the Southern and Eastern Districts of New York, several U.S. courts of appeal and the United States Supreme Court.

-He has been engaged in state and federal efforts to restore the Mississippi River Delta in south Louisiana and bottomland hardwood resources in the lower Mississippi Basin for 40 years.
-He is a member of the 2002 Louisiana Governor's Commission on Coastal Restoration and Conservation since 2002 and the Louisiana Coastal Protection and Restoration Authority Coastal Master Plan Framework Development Team since 2010.
+He has been engaged in state and federal efforts to restore the Mississippi River Delta in south Louisiana and bottomland hardwood resources in the lower Mississippi Basin for more than 40 years.
+Tripp has been a member of the Louisiana Governor’s Advisory Commission on Coastal Protection, Restoration and Conservation since 2002 and the Louisiana Coastal Protection and Restoration Authority Coastal Master Plan Framework Development Team since 2010.
 Tripp was a co-founder of the Coalition to Restore Coastal Louisiana and has been a board member since its incorporation in 1987.

 He also works on a wide range of land use, transportation, water resources, solid waste, ecosystem restoration and energy issues in the NY metropolitan region.
 His expertise led to his appointment to the New York State Department of Transportation’s Advisory Panel on Transportation Policy for 2025 (2004), New York Governor George Pataki’s Greenhouse Gas Task Force (2001-2002) and to Governor Pataki’s Superfund Work Group (1999-2000).